Chapter 1.20

 1.20.080 Consultants.

 A. The Political Reform Act of 1974, Government Code Section 81000 et seq., “the Act” herein, requires the City to adopt and promulgate a conflict of interest code.
 The Fair Political Practices Commission has adopted a regulation, 2 California Code of Regulations Section 18730, which contains the terms of a standard conflict of interest code.
-It can be incorporated by reference, and may be amended by the Fair Political Practices Commission after public notice and hearings to conform to amendments in the Act.
+It can be incorporated by reference and may be amended by the Fair Political Practices Commission after public notice and hearings to conform to amendments in the Act.
 Therefore, the terms of 2 California Code of Regulations Section 18730 and any amendments to it duly adopted by the Fair Political Practices Commission are hereby incorporated by reference.

 B. This chapter shall be known as the “conflict of interest code” of the City.

-C. Nothing in this chapter is intended to modify or abridge the provisions of the Act commencing with Government Code Section 87100, which is applicable to all public officials of the City and directs that no public official of the City shall make, participate in the making, or in any way attempt to use, their official position, to influence a City decision in which the official knows, or has reason to know, that he or she has a financial interest as defined by the Act.
+C. Nothing in this chapter is intended to modify or abridge the provisions of the Act commencing with Government Code Section 87100, which is applicable to all public officials of the City and directs that no public official of the City shall make, participate in the making, or in any way attempt to use their official position, to influence a City decision in which the official knows, or has reason to know, that he or she has a financial interest as defined by the Act.

 A. Amendment.

 1. Changed Circumstances.
 Changed circumstances include, but are not limited to, the following: the creation of new positions, which must be designated pursuant to this chapter, and relevant changes in the duties assigned to existing positions.
-(Gov. Code Section 87306(a).)
+(Gov. Code § 87306(a).)

 2. Amendment Due to Changed Circumstances.
 Within 90 days after the changed circumstances necessitating the amendment to this chapter become apparent, the City Manager shall submit a proposed amendment to the City Council.
-(Gov. Code Section 87306(a).)
+(Gov. Code § 87306(a).)

 B. Biennial Review.

 1. No later than July 1st of each even-numbered year, the City Manager shall review this chapter.
-(Gov. Code Section 87306.5(a).)
+(Gov. Code § 87306.5(a).)

 3. If no change in this chapter is required, the City Manager shall submit a written statement to that effect to the City Council no later than October 1st of the same year.
-(Gov. Code Section 87306.5(b).)
+(Gov. Code § 87306.5(b).)
 (Ord.
-2024 § 1 (Exh.
-A), 2011; Ord.
-2016 § 2 (Exh.
-A), 2010)
+2022-02R § 2 (Exh.
+A), 2022)

 The City Clerk is the filing officer of the City.
 (Ord.
-2024 § 1 (Exh.
-A), 2011; Ord.
-2016 § 2 (Exh.
-A), 2010)
+2022-02R § 2 (Exh.
+A), 2022)

 C. Category 3 – Business Position/Investment Interests.
 The designated employee shall report all investments, business positions in, and income, including gifts, loans, and travel payments, from sources located in or doing business in the jurisdiction.

-A. The following positions are not covered by this chapter because they must file under Section 87200 of the Act and, therefore, are here listed for informational purposes only: City Manager, City Treasurer, and members of the Planning Commission.
+A. The following positions are not covered by this chapter because they must file, under Section 87200 of the Act and, therefore, are here listed for informational purposes only: City Manager, City Treasurer, and members of the Planning Commission.

 B. The following are the designated positions within City departments together with the required disclosure category (* denotes 87200 filers):